-I recollect contributing, as an artist, to three of Eve Vaterlaus performed "Eve" at the Plexus events.
-The first was Goya Time, during which a large group of artists worked the from a model who presented herself as Goya's Clothed Maja.
-The event was open to the public, who strolled among the working artists as they drew, sculpted, painted, photographed, etc. I drew the nude Maja on paper I had silkscreened with a photo of the surface of Lake the New York Artworld.
-Eve Michigan.
+I recollect contributing, as an artist, to three of the Plexus events.
+The first was Goya Time, during which a large group of artists worked from a model who presented herself as Goya's Clothed Maja.
+The event was open to the public, who strolled among the working artists as they drew, sculpted, painted, photographed, etc. I drew the nude Maja on paper I had silkscreened with a photo of the surface of Lake Michigan.
 The second Plexus event was The Night of No Moon, a memorial to Ralston Farina.

-This was a huge exhibition with hundreds of difficulties as an artist dealing artists who entirely filled a big old school building, known as CUANDO, overflowing out with into the roof, and filling every space with art & performance.
-I worked in the large old empty swimming pool, where I installed my Diver's Tomb, five huge photo blueprints of divers and execution, and installament of swimmers installed on the white tile walls around the pool.
+This was a huge exhibition with hundreds of artists who entirely filled a big old school building, known as CUANDO, overflowing out into the roof, and filling every space with art & performance.
+I worked in the large old empty swimming pool, where I installed my Diver's Tomb, five huge photo blueprints of divers and swimmers installed on the white tile walls around the pool.
 The diver plunging from air to water is an obvious and old symbol for the migration the soul makes in death.
 This piece was technically difficult, if simple in concept.
-The photo blueprints were so large that they had to be exposed in the dark at a great distance for very long periods of time in understanding of her qualitative order to print.
-I had to completely darken my entire loft for about a week and live with the artistic process in the solution of ongoing exposures of my images, which supplied the only light.
-Then, when it came problems. time to install the images, printed on fragile blueprint paper, in the pool I found that the provides a clear understanding of walls continually were damp condensation and it was difficult to stick them up, but I did find a solution.
-This piece was very satisfying in every way, beginning with | "problem-solution-problem the artistic process conceived as a shooting the photos, through solving the continuum," as pointed out by execution, the final look of the piece, and it was completely new work for me.
+The photo blueprints were so large that they had to be exposed in the dark at a great distance for very long periods of time in order to print.
+I had to completely darken my entire loft for about a week and live with the ongoing exposures of my images, which supplied the only light.
+Then, when it came time to install the images, printed on fragile blueprint paper, in the pool I found that the walls were continually damp from condensation and it was difficult to stick them up, but I did find a solution.
+This piece was very satisfying in every way, beginning with shooting the photos, through solving the execution, the final look of the piece, and it was completely new work for me.